Don’t believe in miracle cures

 - If it seems too good to be true, it probably is.

 - “Miracle cures” claiming scientific breakthroughs or containing secret ingredients are probably a hoax.

 If you have symptoms of COVID-19

 Follow the Centers for Disease Control and Prevention’s guidelines.
 Speak to your medical provider; she will tell you whether you should get tested.
-In fact, Vedas is testing now for COVID-19.
+Vedas is testing now for COVID-19.
 Talk to your doctor about any test or treatment you might have found online.
-Call your pharmacist or the FDA with your questions about a medication.
+Call your pharmacist or the FDA with your questions about medication.
 Also, the FDA’s Division of Drug Information (DDI) will answer almost any drug question.

 COVID-19 testing at Vedas

 Drive up to our office without an appointment for your COVID-19 tests.
 When you arrive, call our receptionist at 281-298-5476 and she will send staff to do your paperwork and your tests.
 If you have medical insurance, you will only pay a co-pay.
 If you are uninsured, you will pay fee-for-service: PCR test, $125; Antibody and Rapid Antigen tests, $110 each.